-~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ - - - -

-Interviewed Interviewed Interviewed Interviewed Interviewed Interviewee Interviewed

-1 2 3 4 5 6 7 8 9 10 11 12 13 14

-Tenant or are

-occupied lands.
-The

-lands are public or

-private?
-Any idea Has verbal

-arrangement - The House -

-verbal or written (but not not paying Belongs to

-agreement paying rent) rent) Busy Do not know Rent free income Bosh Rent free Occupied

-Dimension of the 4000

-garden Very small hectares 100m2 12 feet wide Small 50hectares 9 hectares 8 acres 1 hectare 20 hectares

-Yes (lives

-Have some space in near the Not have

-your home where agricultural (lived in a

-, you have a garden?
-Not have building) Not have Not have Do not Do not

-,

-Know what type of

-soil is within the

-PDM, if there are

-restrictions
+~~~~~ - - Interviewed Interviewed Interviewed Interviewed Interviewed Interviewee Interviewed 1 2 3 4 5 6 7 8 9 10 11 12 13 14 Tenant or are occupied lands.
+The lands are public or private?
+Any idea who owns, has Has verbal arrangement Private (but The House - verbal or written (but not not paying do not pay Belongs to agreement paying rent) rent) Busy Do not know Rent free income Bosh Rent free Occupied Dimension of the 4000 garden Very small hectares 100m2 12 feet wide Small 50hectares 9 hectares 8 acres 1 hectare 20 hectares Have some space in your home where you have a garden?
+Yes (lives near the agricultural land) Not have Not have (lived in a building) Not have Not have Do not Do not Know what type of soil is within the PDM, if there are restrictions